PdxCodeGuild/IntroToProgramming/labs/lab08-guess_the_number.md

 ## Advanced Version 2

+Let them keep guessing in a while loop.
 Keep track of how many guesses the user has made, and tell them at the end.

 ## Advanced Version 3